A darkly comic, claustrophobic tale of voyeurism and sexual politics.

 In an apartment somewhere in Dublin, May and Caitlin are on a mission to take back the looking.
 Up here, away from the prying, away from the eyes, they watch over the girls.
 They could take over the world if they wanted to… but they probably won’t.

 Jodi Gray's play Peep premiered at Bewley’s Café Theatre, Dublin, in February 2018.
+It was shortlisted for the 2019 Stewart Parker Trust Award.

 ‘You have to want to be here, wouldn’t you say.
 It has to be a choice you make yourself.
 Otherwise there’s no dedication.
 No heart.’